shesek/spark-wallet/README.md

 Note that installing the PWA on Android requires the TLS certificate to be signed by a CA or manually added as a user trusted certificate ([instructions below](#add-as-trusted-certificate-to-android)).

+Compared to the PWA, the main advantages of the mobile and desktop apps (below) are the ability to handle `lightning:` URIs, better security sandbox (detached from the browser) and static client-side code.

 ## Mobile app (Cordova)

 A Cordova-based native app for Android is available for download from the [releases page](https://github.com/ElementsProject/spark/releases) (`spark.apk`).
 It is not currently published to the app store.

-The main advantage of the native app compared to the PWA is the ability to handle `lightning:` URIs.

 When the app starts for the first time, you'll need to configure your Spark server URL and API access key.
 You can print your access key to the console by starting Spark with `--print-key/-k`.